Interview

 What about the stability of the platform?
 How reliable is Kentico?

 The short answer is very.
 Kentico has put in the work throughout the years to make its products stable.
-They also put out updates that will address potential bugs if and when they occur or when they are adding new features.
+They also put out updates that will address potential bugs if, and when, they occur or when they are adding new features.

-Over the years, we have done work for plenty of organizations that are running on older versions of Kentico without issues.
-But like anything — it can only last so long before it needs an upgrade.
+Over the years, we have done work for plenty of organizations that are running on older versions of Kentico without issues, but like anything — it can only last so long before it needs an upgrade.

 When we’re done with a project in Kentico, what do you hear from the clients about why they like it?